earlejam/effective-java-notes/README.md

 - If an object is immutable, failure atomicity is free
 - For methods with mutable objects, check validity of parameters before making any changes
 - Another approach: perform the operation on a temporary copy of the object and replace the contents once the operation is complete
-- Far less common: write "recovery code" to intercept failures and roll back (mostly for durable data structures)
+- Far less common: write recovery code to intercept failures and roll back (mostly for _durable_ data structures)
 - If this rule is violated, the API documentation should clearly indicate what state the object will be left in

 #### 77. Don't ignore exceptions

-- An empty catch block defeats the purpose of exceptions
+- An empty `catch` block defeats the purpose of exceptions
-- If you choose to ignore an exception, the catch block should contain a comment explaining why it is appropriate to do so, and the variable should be named 'ignored'.
+- If you choose to ignore an exception, the `catch` block should contain a comment explaining why it is appropriate to do so, and the variable should be named `ignored`.

 # 11. Concurrency